shaficse/Search-Engine/README.md

 | Skip-gram with Negative Sampling | 1.977957             |
 | GloVe Scratch                        | 0.724803 |

+- **Training Loss:**
+- Skip-gram: Exhibited an average training loss of 8.133966, indicating room for optimization.
+- Skip-gram with Negative Sampling: Showed improved efficiency with a lower average training loss of 1.977957.
+- GloVe Scratch: Achieved the lowest training loss of 0.724803, indicating a more effective learning during training.

 #### Training Time

 | Model                          | Total Training Time |